ADITHYA-P-15/Tennis_Analysis-EDA_ML/README.md

 # 🎾 AI_Tennis_Coach-Analysis & Prediction

-A data science project that analyses Iga Swiatek's WTA match history (2020–2025) to build predictive models and a coaching simulation framework — answering not just *will she win?* but *what should she improve?*
+A data science and machine learning project that analyses Iga Swiatek's WTA match history (2020–2025) to build predictive models and a coaching simulation framework — answering not just *will she win?* but *what should she improve?*

 ---